millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuide900.md

    ![](./images/900/image011.png)

-## Create the data view in SQL Developer
+## Create the Data View in SQL Developer

 For the sake of this test drive exercises, we are helping make it as simple as possible for you.
 We don’t want the required steps of creating a data model required in any reporting, analytics or data visualization tool to overshadow the fact that Autonomous Data Warehouse is simple.
 In this exercise, we are using the SH schema provided and will be creating a simple view.

+### Execute the Following Script in SQL Developer to Create a Data View

 - Go back to SQL Developer as you did in the previous exercises and connect to the ‘admin’ user.
 Cut and paste and execute the following script.